edechambrier/Teaching-HEIGVD-RES-2020-Labo-HTTPInfra/report.md

 ### putting everythig together

-The firs step to putting everything together in order to have a dynmaic reverse proxy is to add the `config-template.php` file created earlyer to the `res/apache_rp_dyn` Docker image.
+The firs step to putting everything together in order to have a dynamic reverse proxy is to add the `config-template.php` file created earlier to the `res/apache_rp_dyn` Docker image.

 In order to do so, we have to alter again the Docker file by adding the line `COPY templates /var/apache2/templates` :
 ```